 In this section, we present the results of the estimations described in the earlier section.
 The results of the baseline estimation are shown in Table 3.
-We find that the proportion of gold holdings in households located in COVID-vulnerable districts (see coefficient of CVD in column (1)) has significantly increased during the pandemic period.
-The reallocation of household savings towards gold in the COVID-vulnerable districts is 6.9 percentage points, which is about 70% of the mean share of gold holdings held by the average household in our sample.
-Therefore, the reallocation observed for the vulnerable districts is economically significant.
-Interestingly, the reallocation has been from other financial assets, in which we see a significant drop in holdings.
-We also find significant reallocation to safer assets such as gold from other assets that include cash and fixed and illiquid assets such as real estate (see column (3)).
-The observed shift in the increased allocation to gold holdings provides support to the argument that gold serves as a hedge during heightened uncertainty in crisis episodes.
-It is likely that the increased health risk and potential tail risk faced by the households encourage them to invest more in gold.
+We find that the proportion of gold savings in households located in COVID-vulnerable districts (see coefficient of CVD in column (1)) is significantly larger than in other districts during the pandemic period.

+The allocation of household savings to gold in the COVID-vulnerable districts is 6.9 percentage points higher than in other districts.
+The greater allocation towards gold observed for the vulnerable districts is about 70% of the mean share of gold savings of the average household in our sample, hence, the effect is substantial.
+Interestingly, the higher allocation to gold has been from other financial assets, in which we see a significant drop in holdings.
+We also find a significantly higher allocation to safer assets such as gold from other assets that include cash and fixed and illiquid assets such as real estate (see column (3)).
+The observed higher allocation to gold savings in CVD districts provides support to the argument that gold serves as a hedge during heightened uncertainty during crisis episodes.
+It is likely that the increased health risk and the potential tail risk faced by the households during the pandemic encouraged them to invest more in gold.

 The fall in financial assets-which includes bank deposits-can be potentially explained by frequent cash withdrawals to meet emergency health and economic needs.
 The lack of credit access during the pandemic could have exacerbated the depletion of household savings.
-This is consistent with Szustak, Gradoń, and Szewczyk (2021) who find that there is a fall in household savings of Polish households during the pandemic, on account of their reluctance to obtain loans.
+This is consistent with Szustak, Gradoń, and Szewczyk (2021) who find that there was a fall in household savings of Polish households during the pandemic, on account of their reluctance to obtain loans.

 The estimation coefficients of the control variables are as expected.
 An increase in household income during the COVID-19 period is associated with a decrease in the share of gold savings.
 This suggests that higher-income households are likely to have greater access to a range of saving options and shift away from gold as their income increases.
-Also, households with a higher number of female members, college-educated household head and smaller sizes allocate more of the household income to gold holdings.
-While the education of the household heads, the size of the household, and household income positively affect the proportion of financial asset holdings, the allocation is negatively related to the proportion of female members.
+Additionally, households with a higher number of female members and those with a college-educated household head allocate more of their savings to gold.
+While the education of the household heads, the size of the household, and household income positively affect the proportion of financial asset holdings, this allocation is negatively related to the proportion of female members.
 The socio-cultural factors linked to gold and gender preferences are likely accentuated in such households.

-The negative association between shares of agricultural, manufacturing, and services sectors in district GVA and gold savings implies that relatively developed districts have a lower share of gold in overall savings.
-By contrast, an increase in district GVA per capita is accompanied by an increase in household gold holdings.
-This is plausibly due to regional variation, since both GVA per capita and average gold holding are higher for districts belonging to Southern states like Karnataka, Telangana, Kerala, etc.
+The larger negative association between the share of the manufacturing sector in district GVA and gold savings (as compared to the coefficient for agricultural share) implies that households in relatively developed districts have a lower share of gold in overall savings.
+By contrast, an increase in district GVA per capita is accompanied by an increase in household gold holdings.5 This is plausibly due to regional variation, as both GVA per capita and average gold holding tend to be higher for districts belonging to Southern states in India, particularly Karnataka, Telangana, and Kerala.

-The findings are consistent with prior findings that gold acts as a safe haven during negative market shocks (Baur & McDermott, 2010).
-Historically gold has acted as a buffer against the decrease in purchasing power and inflation.
+The above findings are consistent with prior findings that gold acts as a safe haven during negative market shocks (Baur & McDermott, 2010).
+Historically gold has acted as a buffer against a decrease in purchasing power and inflation.
 Hence, the adverse effect of the pandemic and the associated uncertainties coupled with inadequate healthcare access could have driven the households to safer assets.
-In further estimations, presented in a subsequent section, we explore how the gold savings react to heterogeneity in access to healthcare.
+In further estimations presented in a subsequent section, we explore how households' gold savings react to heterogeneity in access to healthcare.